Western Australia Day

 Western Australia Day or simply WA Day (formerly known as Foundation Day) is a public holiday in Western Australia (WA), celebrated on the first Monday in June each year, to commemorate the founding of the Swan River Colony in 1829.
 Because of the date of the Western Australia Day public holiday, Western Australia does not have the King's Official Birthday public holiday in June, as do most of the other Australian states; it is held in September or October instead.

-A proposal to shift the date of Western Australia Day from June to the second Monday in November will be voted on by the Parliament of Western Australia by the end of 2025.
+A bill proposing to shift the date of Western Australia Day from June to the second Monday in November started proceeding through the Parliament of Western Australia in late 2025.